addap/master-thesis/documents/draft/main.md

 We can therefore use the simple cooperative concurrency scheduler case study from the dissertation of de Vilhena [ref] as a starting point for our verification work.
 In the following section we discuss the implementation of the simplified Eio model in more detail to give an intution about what their specification and the logical state to prove them should look like.
-From this intuition we will derive a formalization in [ref, section 2.2 & section 2.3].
+From this intuition we will derive a formalization in [ref, section 2.2].
 <!-- But some key differences in the implementation of Eio allow simplifications of the logical state that we use in our proofs. -->

 ## 2.1.
 Implementation